 Marvel at the dancers of the Moulin Rouge

-At the foot of the Butte Montmartre, a must-visit district during any visit to Paris, the Moulin Rouge puts on a spectacular show for families as well as an incredible lunch with a range of menus and children’s menus to choose from!
-Book the Matinée package for a lunch show (at 1pm) or a matinée show (at 2.45pm) in the company of the dancers of this famous Parisian cabaret.
+At the foot of the Butte Montmartre, a must-visit district during any visit to Paris, the Moulin Rouge puts on a spectacular show for families as well as an incredible evening with a range of menus and children’s menus to choose from!
+Book an evening at the Moulin Rouge for a dinner and show evening (at 7 pm) or a show evening (at 9 pm) in the company of the dancers of this famous Parisian cabaret.
 With its feathers, music and rhinestones, the Féérie Revue show will inspire the whole family and is bound be one of the highlights of your trip to Paris!

 Set sail on the Seine as a family

 For an affordable way to have fun and discover another side of Paris, set off on a cruise along the Seine on board a bateau-mouche.
 A mode of transport that always keeps the children entertained!
 The most beautiful sights of the capital unfurl along the water’s edge, so that you can discover the île Saint-Louis, the Notre-Dame Cathedral and the Grand Palais one by one.
 An open-air excursion that will prove a big hit with the whole family!
 You could even plan your boat trip for night-time to enjoy the view of the city beneath the lights.

 Where is the best place in Paris for families to stay?